axelyamel/tcg-autotuning/README.md

 Updates:

+	v0.451:Fixed minor bug in the CUDA-CHiLL script output at the cudaize level

 	v0.45: Added Naive Autotuning which parries CUDA Threads, Blocks, Registers as well perform	Permutation depending on loop indeces, data access and memory (row or column major).